ur-tcs/programming-2-ex-0/README.md

 This page provides a step-by-step guide to install Scala 3 and/or Visual Studio Code (VSCode) on your computer, as well a some useful plugins.
 If you are using the lab computers at the University of Regensburg (CIP-Pools), you can directly start VSCode and jump to the part about Scala extensions.

+*Warning:* It's essential to ensure that the paths to your projects do not contain spaces, special characters, or non-English letters.
+This is especially relevant on Windows, where historically, issues arose with usernames containing spaces or special characters.

 ## VSCode Installation

 * Open your favourite web browser and go to this webpage: https://code.visualstudio.com/download